Exponential self-similar mixing by incompressible flows: Second example: Peano snake

-In \S\ref{s:regfin} and \S\ref{s:regsolfin}, we have proved that the velocity fields and the solutions are smooth with respect to the space.
-In fact, they are also smooth with respect to the time for $0 \leq t \leq 1$: this property follows from the smoothness with respect to the time of the basic curves in~\S\ref{p:basiccurvesC}.
+\begin{parag}[Regularity in time of $\boldsymbol{u}$ and $\boldsymbol{\rho}$] In \S\ref{s:regfin} and \S\ref{s:regsolfin} we have shown that $u$ and $\rho$ are smooth with respect to space.
+Moreover, they are also smooth in time in each time interval $[T_n,T_{n+1}]$.
+This property follows from the regularity with respect to time of the basic curves $\Gamma_1(t)$ and $\Gamma_2(t)$.
+We observe that $u$ and $\rho$ may fail to be more regular than continuous in time at $t=T_n$.
+However, we can apply the procedure described in~\S\ref{ss:timereg} to obtain a new velocity field and a new solution that are smooth on $\R^2\times [0,T_\infty)$. \end{parag}

-We can apply the procedure described in \S\ref{ss:timereg} and obtain velocity fields and solutions that are smooth with respect to both space and time, for $x \in \R^2$ and $t \geq 0$.
-We stress that we are {\em not} asserting that Sobolev norms of order higher than one are bounded {\em uniformly in time}: in fact, they blow up exponentially in time (see Remark~\ref{r:qssfinal}(iii)).
-This construction will be relevant for the companion paper~\cite{loss}, which addresses the issue of the instantaneous loss of fractional regularity of solutions of the continuity equation~\eqref{e:continuity}.